Slavi-Svec/100-days-of-code/Days Log.md

 **Thoughts**
-was proud of finishing this Kata, and also finally completing the whole section of basic Js in fcc i completed the last question today. im feeling great about startin the new week tomorrow and will be completing a few projects soon.
+was proud of finishing this Kata, and also finally completing the whole section of basic Js in fcc i completed the last question today. im feeling great about starting the new week tomorrow and will be completing a few projects soon.

 **Link(s) to work**